async-labs/saas/README.md

     Important: For Google OAuth app, callback URL is: http://localhost:8000/oauth2callback <br/>
     Important: You have to enable Google+ API in your Google Cloud Platform account.

 - Once `.env` is created, you can run the `api` app.
-Navigate to the `api` folder, run `yarn` to add all packages, then run the command below:
+Navigate to the `api` folder, run `yarn install` to add all packages, then run the command below:
   ```
   yarn dev
   ```